Tobi823/ffupdater/README.md

   allowlist.
 This prevents the installation of malicious app versions that do not originate from the original developer.
 The certificate fingerprints will be displayed in the app and be check by yourself.
 Some websites like apkmirror.com list these fingerprints for every app.
-- No unencrypted traffic is used, which can potentially be modified by attackers.
+- No unencrypted traffic is used or accepted, which can potentially be modified by attackers.
 Only HTTPS connections.

 - Slight risk for a machine-in-the-middle-attack: FFUpdater trusts HTTPS certificates which are installed by the user (they are called "user certificates").
 This is necessary for